joshualyguessennd/Proof-Of-Reserve-Starknet/README.md

 ## System components

-The main components of the system can be broken down into the bridge oracles, aggregators (both on Ethereum & Starknet) & Starknet Oracles.
+The main components of the system can be broken down into the aggregators (both on Ethereum & Starknet) & the maintainers.

 **Mainnet Aggregator**